 October 15th, 2020 by Zachary Shahan

-As I’ve reported in recent months, solar power has been the #1 source of new power capacity in the country in 2020, contributing 37% of the country’s new power capacity in the first half of 2020.
-In June it provided 60% of new power capacity.
+Solar power has been the #1 source of new power capacity in the country in 2020, contributing 37% of the country’s new power capacity in the first half of 2020.
+In June, it provided 60% of new power capacity.
 This comes after years of massive cost drops.
-Solar PV panels were 12 times more expensive in 2010, and 459 times more expensive in 1977 (if you want to go back even further).
+Solar PV panels were 12 times more expensive in 2010, and 459 times more expensive in 1977.
 Solar is winning because solar has gotten very cheap and can now save buyers a great deal of money.
-That goes for schools and businesses as well as homeowners.
+That goes for schools as well as businesses and homeowners.

 Have a tip for CleanTechnica, want to advertise, or want to suggest a guest for our CleanTech Talk podcast?
 Contact us here.